OSUPCVLab/VideoToTextDNN/README.md

 Official code release for our 1st place submission to the LSMDC17 video-to-text competition.

-#### NOTE: This is the debug branch, expect missing/changing information as we work on finalizing the release.
+#### NOTE: Expect missing/changing information as we work on finalizing the release.

 Big thanks to Li Yao and his original project [arctic-capgen-vid](https://github.com/yaoli/arctic-capgen-vid), which this project derives from.